Works

 About the Title:

-This book is intended to introduce students to the classical social theory of T. Robert Malthus, Karl Marx, Emile Durkheim, and Max Weber as well as the modern expressions of these perspectives.
+This book is intended to introduce students to the classical social theory of Karl Marx, Emile Durkheim, Max Weber, and T. Robert Malthus, as well as the modern expressions of these perspectives.
 It does this through two mechanisms.
-First, it provides an overview and critique of four major classical traditions in sociology.
+First, it provides an overview and critique of the four major classical traditions in sociology.
 Rather than discussing these theories as history, the book will focus upon elements of the perspectives that have proved useful in understanding sociocultural systems.
-Then, the book will provide an overview and critique of the perspective and analysis of two contemporary social scientists writing within each of these traditions.
-As modern representatives of Malthusian theory, the book will examine the theories of Gerhard Lenski and Stephen K. Sanderson.
-For contemporary followers of Marx the theories of Harry Braverman and John Bellamy Foster will be examined.
-Representing the Durkheimian worldview will be Stjepan Mestrovic, Robert K. Merton, and Neil Postman.
-Finally, modern day Weberians are represented by Norbert Elias and George Ritzer.
-The overarching goal of the book is to provide students with an in-depth understanding of each of the classical sociological traditions and their usefulness in understanding contemporary societies.
-Through study of contemporary social scientists such as Lenski, Braverman, Mestrovic, and Elias students will truly come to appreciate the breadth and depth of classical social theory as well as its usefulness in understanding contemporary and historical sociocultural systems.
-The book's concluding chapter demonstrates how the various perspectives detailed in the book are compatible with a comprehensive sociological worldview.
+Then, the book will provide an overview and critique of the perspective and analysis of three contemporary social scientists writing within each of these traditions.
+For contemporary followers of Marx the theories of Immanuel Wallerstein, Harry Braverman, and John Bellamy Foster will be examined.
+Representing the Durkheimian worldview will be Stjepan Mestrovic, Robert K. Merton, Robert A. Nisbet, and Neil Postman.
+Modern day Weberians are represented by C. Wright Mills, Norbert Elias, and George Ritzer.
+Finally, as modern representatives of Malthusian/Spencerian theory, the book will examine the theories of Ester Boserup, Gerhard Lenski, and Stephen K. Sanderson.
+F. The overarching goal of the book is to provide students with an in-depth understanding of each of the macro-sociological traditions and their usefulness in understanding contemporary societies.
+Through study of contemporary social scientists such as Lenski, Braverman, Mestrovic, and Elias students will truly come to appreciate the usefulness of classical social theory in understanding the modern world.
+The concluding chapter demonstrates how the various perspectives can be integrated into a single comprehensive worldview.

 Dr. Elwell's Home Page